 - Roman city of Uthina, Oudhna

-Early this morning we depart Kairouan and head northwest to Thuburbo Majus, originally a Berber settlement ruled by the Phoenicians on the major road that linked ancient Carthage to the Sahara desert.
+Early this morning we depart Kairouan and head northwest to Thuburbo Majus, originally a Berber settlement ruled by the Phoenicians, located on the major road that linked ancient Carthage to the Sahara desert.
 Augustus transformed it into a Roman colonia for military veterans (27 BC); it eventually took the name Colonia Julia Aurelia Commoda.
 Most of the town was built around 150 – 200 AD and restored in the 4th century after a 3rd century crisis.
 It received a Capitolium in 168 AD.
-The town was a productive grower of grain, olives, and fruit.
-Under Hadrian it became a municipium, helping cause a growth in wealth, and Commodus made it a colonia.
+The town produced grain, olives, and fruit.
+Under Hadrian it became a municipium and Commodus made it a colonia.
 The site today is extensive.
 Of particular note is the tetrastyle temple that was adorned with statues of Apollo, Venus, Silvanus, Bacchus, the Dioscuri and a satyr.
 We shall visit its forum, amphitheatre, temples, baths and some houses.

-From Thuburo Majus we continue north, passing the Roman aqueduct which carried fresh water from the nearby mountains, the Jabal Zaghouan, to Carthage.
+From Thuburbo Majus we continue north, passing the Roman aqueduct which carried fresh water from the nearby mountains, the Jabal Zaghouan, to Carthage.
 Stretching for some 132 kms, this is one of the longest aqueducts of the Roman Empire.
-The Carthage of Hannibal lost a hard-fought, bitter war to the Roman Republic early in the second century BC that ended with the city being completely destroyed.
+Hannibal’s Carthage lost a hard-fought, bitter war to the Roman Republic early in the 2nd century BC that ended with the city being completely destroyed.
 It was not long, however, before Rome realised the advantages of re-establishing Carthage as a Roman city and upon doing so, its population swelled to an estimated 500,000.
 Building the Zahouan-Carthage aqueduct was essential to provide the colonists with water for domestic and agricultural use.